discord-net/Discord.Net/README.md

 ### Known Issues
 - Due to current Discord restrictions, private messages are blocked unless both the sender and recipient are members of the same server.
-- The Message cache does not currently clean up when their entries are no longer referenced, and there is currently no cap to it.
-For now, disconnecting and reconnecting will clear all caches.
 - DNX Core 5.0 is experiencing several network-related issues and support has been temporarily dropped.